hoddmimes/Distributor/README.md

 - Publishers keep sent messages in a retransmission cache and could serve retransmission requests from receivers as long messages are in the retransmission cache.
 The retransmission cache is a FIFO cache with a limited size (configurable).

+- If a retransmission request can not be serverved the received is notified via the distributor application callback interface.

 - An application may connect up to one or more physical IP multicast groups.
 Publishers and subscribers that would like to share information must be connected to the same IP multicast groups i.e. IP Class D address and IP port.

 - The size of a message is not bound to the size of the UDP buffer size.
 Larger messages are broken up in segments and sent in multiple UDP packaes and re-assembled by receiving  distribuors and delivered as large messages to the receiver applications.